ameyer315/hello-world/README.md

 # hello-world
-Can I learn to code for free?
+Can I learn to code on the cheap?
 We shall see!
+First, I'll go through GitHub tutorials, then think about paying for training on one of the fun, interactive sites I've looked at before.